elasticio/elasticio.github.io/content/_components/salesforce/index.md

 > **Please Note**: The component works with the Salesforce API.
 This means you must
 > make sure your Salesforce edition has API Access enabled.
 To check which editions
 > have API access see the [Salesforce editions with API Access](https://help.salesforce.com/articleView?id=000326486&type=1&mode=1) document.
-> **If your edition has no API Access by default this component _will not work for you_.**
+> **If your edition has no API Access by default this component _will not work for you_.**.

 ### API version

 The component uses Salesforce - API Version 46.0 by defaults but can be overwritten by the environment variable `SALESFORCE_API_VERSION`.

->**Please note:** Deprecated Actions and Triggers - API Version 25.0
+>**Please note:** Deprecated Actions and Triggers - API Version 25.0.

 ### Environment variables